Religious Exploration for Children and Youth

-What is the focus of Religious Education (RE) at UUCC?
+What is the focus of Religious Exploration (RE) at UUCC?

 We begin with the idea that all of us, children and adults, are responsible for seeking personal truths surrounding our spiritual lives.
 We strive to help our children develop an understanding of the importance of taking time for dedication, introspection, creating inward and outward peace, and compassion and understanding for self and others.